-NASW took part in a joint effort to highlight the needs of America's children and families with the national "Step Up For Kids Day" on Sept.
-16.
+NASW took part in a joint effort to highlight the needs of America's children and families with the national "Step Up for Kids Day" on September 16.

 "The plight of millions of American children living on the knife's edge today may be the single biggest issue that is not getting the attention it deserves in the 2008 election and related coverage," said Petit, author of "Homeland Insecurity."

 "Research is clear that the negative factors now weighing down on these at-risk kids will require billions of taxpayer dollars to address," he said.
 "If we instead had a comprehensive national policy to protect our children, those wasted federal tax dollars could be used in a constructive way to promote good health, healthy child development, and stronger communities."
 Petit noted that a recent UNICEF report found that the U.S. ranks 20th in child well-being among the 21 rich democracies.

 NASW Executive Director Elizabeth J. Clark was a speaker at the press conference.
 She cited how important it is for the federal government to invest in child assistance programs so that millions of children will not have to wonder "where they will eat again, where they will sleep, when they will go to school and if they will be able to go to the doctor if they are sick."

 Clark noted that she has met with many social workers who have dedicated their careers to serving those living in poverty, and in particular, children at risk.

 "We know that 13 million children live below the poverty line," Clark said.
 "We also know that another 16 million children are living in low-income households."

 Clark said she has witnessed firsthand how families and children in some of the nation's poorest areas live.
 "I was struck by the enormous needs of the rural poor, who are nearly invisible to society because they are hidden from us," she said.
 "We don't know about it, so we don't think about it."